 We conducted our audit in accordance with Australian Auditing Standards.
-Those standards require that we comply with relevant ethical requirements relating to audit engagements and plan and perform the audit to obtain reasonable assurance about whether the financial report is free from material misstatement.
-Our responsibilities under those standards are further described in the Auditor's Responsibility section of our report.
+Our responsibilities under those standards are further described in the Auditor's Responsibility for the audit of the Financial Report section of our report.

 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.